RizkyWellyanto/cs431/ARM-Accredited-Engineer.md

 ![qbit](https://cloud.githubusercontent.com/assets/14265605/11200475/24dca6d4-8c9c-11e5-9bd4-61f74955ebab.png)

 ### GE (Greater-Equal) bits
 4-bit filed in Cortex-M4 only.
 It is used by SIMD operations.
-[Chapter 5]() has details.
+[Chap 5]() has details.

 In most cases, each bit represents positive or overflow of SIMD operations for each byte.